calacademy-research/bioawk.CAS/DOC/README.md

 ``end_adapter_pos("", adapter)`` to set adapter, subsequently ``end_adapter_pos(seq)`` to check seq suffix against adapter prefix.

-Returns string with 3 numbers: position of match, len, mismatches (-1 for none)
+Returns string with 3 numbers: position of match, len, mismatches.
+If no match, position is set to  -1.

 For example
 ```